 Florida Car Accident Damages

-reimbursement for medical expenses (care, therapy, equipment);
+- Reimbursement for medical costs and expenses (care, therapy, equipment);

-paid your lost wages from your job;
+- Your lost wages from your job;

-money for your pain and suffering;
+- Your pain and suffering;

 Even if your injuries are relatively minor, damages may still be available to you.
 You may also be able to recoup your property losses for things like your totaled or wrecked car (or truck or van or SUV, etc.).